corda/corda/docs/source/corda-configuration-file.rst

     :transactionIsolationLevel:
         Transaction isolation level as defined by the ``TRANSACTION_`` constants in ``java.sql.Connection``, but without the ``TRANSACTION_`` prefix.

         *Default*: ``REPEATABLE_READ``

     :exportHibernateJMXStatistics:
         Whether to export Hibernate JMX statistics
         *Caution:* expensive run-time overhead

         *Default:* false

     :initialiseSchema:
         Boolean on whether to update database schema at startup (or create when node starts for the first time).
         If set to ``false`` on startup, the node will validate if it's running against the compatible database schema.

         *Default* ``true``

      :initialiseAppSchema:
         The property allows to override (downgrade) ``database.initialiseSchema`` for the Hibernate DDL generation for CorDapp schemas.
         ``UPDATE`` performs an update of CorDapp schemas, while ``VALID`` only verifies their integrity and ``NONE`` performs no check.
         When ``initialiseSchema`` is set to false then ``initialiseAppSchema`` may be set as ``VALID`` or ``NONE`` only.

         *Default:* CorDapp schemas creation is controlled ``initialiseSchema``.

 :dataSourceProperties:
     This section is used to configure the jdbc connection and database driver used for the nodes persistence.
     This is currently the only configuration that has been tested, although in the future full support for other storage layers will be validated.
-    Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the first example.
+    Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the reference.conf below.

     *Default*: ```    dataSourceClassName = org.h2.jdbcx.JdbcDataSource
     dataSource.url = "jdbc:h2:file:"${baseDirectory}"/persistence;DB_CLOSE_ON_EXIT=FALSE;WRITE_DELAY=0;LOCK_TIMEOUT=10000"
     dataSource.user = sa